bartmassi/Caster/readme.md

 The code in this repository falls into three categories: scraping tools to re-build the podcast database, class definitions/web code (written with Dash) to run the website, and analytical tools to validate the approach used to recommend podcasts.

-All code is freely available to be distributed and modified, but credit (either by comment or citation) is appreciated.
+All code is freely available to be distributed and modified, but credit (either by comment or citation) is appreciated!

 ====================SCRAPING TOOLS